-The HC-SR04 or [sku:1352] can be connected to two digital pins of the EZ-B Robot Controller.
+The HC-SR04 or Ultrasonic Distance Sensor can be connected to two digital pins of the EZ-B Robot Controller.
 If the distance sensor is mounted on a servo, this control will sweep the sensor back and forth in a scanning motion to detect objects.

 It's worth noting that the distance displayed is not a unit of CM or Inches.
 The distance value is an arbitrary number that is related to the type of sensor, voltage, detected material, and temperature.
 If a specific distance is required, use a tape measure to identify the distance value.